-B-72.
+B-80.
 School Library Media Programs

 The National Education Association believes that all students must have a comprehensive school library media program within their educational settings.
-This program should include a full-time certified/licensed school library media specialist and qualified education support professionals in every school; a variety of print, nonprint, and electronic resources to supplement and complement curricular, personal, and leisure needs; relevant technology; and instruction in library research and critical information literacy.
-The Association believes that school library media programs are negatively impacted if media specialists do not have substitutes during their absence.
+This program should include a full-time certified/licensed school library media specialist and qualified education support professionals in every school; a variety of valid print, nonprint, and electronic resources to supplement and complement curricular, personal, and leisure needs; relevant technology; and instruction in library research and critical information literacy.
+The Association also believes that school library media specialists have the expertise and knowledge to select media for their communities.
+The Association further believes that school library media programs are negatively impacted if media specialists do not have substitutes during their absence.

 The Association encourages increased funding for school library media programs from federal, state, and local governments as well as other sources such as public and/or private partnerships.
-(1980, 2021)
+(1980, 2023)

-B-73.
+B-81.
 Media